CZ-NIC/mininterface/docs/Interfaces.md

 Plain text only interface with no dependency as a fallback.

+When used in a with statement, the non-interactive session becomes interactive if possible, see the Mininterface [enter][mininterface.Mininterface.__enter__] method.

 # `ReplInterface`

 A debug terminal.
 Invokes a breakpoint after every dialog.